digihum/omeka-s-ldap/README.md

 ## Installation

-Firstly, make sure that there is an existing user with an email address that can be authenticated via LDAP with 'Global Administrator' privileges.
-Once LDAP is enabled you will not be able to log in with existing accounts.

 Copy the plugin source code into `$OMEKA_ROOT/modules`.
 If you installed via `git clone`, run 'composer install' to install dependencies.

-In `$OMEKA_ROOT/modules/LDAP/config`copy `ldap-config.ini.example` to `ldap-config.ini` and add the settings for the ldap server you wish to authenticate against.
+In `$OMEKA_ROOT/modules/LDAP/config` copy `ldap-config.ini.example` to `ldap-config.ini` and add the settings for the ldap server you wish to authenticate against.

 Then go to the 'modules' UI in Omeka-S and enable the LDAP module.

-### Gotchas

-Omeka-S uses emails as the primary form of user identification, not usernames.
-At the moment this plugin sends the string before the '@' symbol in the submitted email address as the username to LDAP and then uses the entire submitted email address to locate the user in Omeka-S.
+*WITHOUT LOGGING OUT* go to the user management section (`/admin/user`) and edit each user you want to be able to log in via LDAP.
+There is a new 'LDAP Username' field that should be set to exactly the username to be authenticated.

+The login page has been replaced with one that uses LDAP.
+Enter your LDAP username and password and click 'Login'.

 ## Recovery